gwappa/amorphys/docs/source/core/temporal.rst

     .. py:attribute:: type

         a required ``string`` property inherited as an :py:class:`Entity` instance.
-        This field must hold ``"Action"`` or the name of one of its subclasses.
+        This field must hold ``"Phase"`` or the name of one of its subclasses.

     .. py:attribute:: description